vehikl/vehikl-growth-sessions/README.md

 This application allows users to share and schedule their Growth Sessions.

-To create / join a social mob, the user must login.
+To create / join a Growth Session, the user must login.

 To avoid the registration step, this application uses oauth.